erizov/Professor/semester_6/lecture_31_mlops/model_versioning/README.md

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Model Versioning to solve a production problem
+10. Design a system that uses Model Versioning to tackle a production problem
 11. Create unit tests with 100% code coverage for Model Versioning
 12. Write a technical blog post explaining Model Versioning to beginners